South Korean web culture: K-pop

-A large part of Korean internet culture is Korean pop music or famously know as K-pop.
+A large part of Korean internet culture is Korean pop music, or K-pop.
 Super groups like BTS report over 24 million monthly listeners on Spotify and their most streamed song dynamite has reported over 2 billion streams.
 Other artists such as PSY have a large presence and with songs like Gangnam Style have even been able to make large waves in the west.

-K-Pops large and looming presence within the country has influenced everything from fashion to beauty and it a large part of shaping Koreas image as whole in other countries.
-American based show such as Family Guy have even parodied the style of K-Pop with the episodes such as Candy Quahog Marshmallow.
+K-pop's large and looming presence within the country has influenced everything from fashion to beauty and it is a large part of shaping Korea's image in other countries.
+American based shows such as Family Guy have even parodied the style of K-pop with the episodes such as Candy Quahog Marshmallow.
 Which satirize much of Korean culture and even breaks into a fake music video.

-Music Videos
+Music videos

-Along with the music itself a big part of K-pops online culture the part that props up the K-pops presence is the large amount of striking and memorable music videos.
+Along with the music itself a big part of K-pop's online culture, the part that props up the K-pop's presence, is the large amount of striking and memorable music videos.
 Many groups have well over a billion views on their music videos.
-Groups like Blackpink and solo artists like PSY are in the top 100 most viewed music videos on the whole of Youtube.
+Groups like Blackpink and solo artists like PSY are in the top 100 most viewed music videos on YouTube.

-Web page usability

-Most Korean webpages (such as weather, search engine Naver and news) incorporate Flash and images, preferably animated.
-Often text is substituted with images in such a way that in order to copy and/or translate it visitor has to type it manually or, in the best case, take it from alternate text of the image.
-The impression is that widespread broadband created a stimulus for web developers to write overly complex and rich web-pages, which can even make the browser work slowly (when about twenty pages are opened at once).
-At the same time, the webpages can sometimes in one aspect or the other deviate from standard: Naver is too narrow on some screens, some pages throw several pop-ups at the user, introduction on Korean website because it's all in images, etc..
+Criticism and cultural burnout

-Criticism
+Criticism on safety and reliability

 Many of the online security breaches in South Korea seem to stem from a common use of comparatively outdated browsers and security software.

-There is occasional criticism claiming that foreign websites are significantly slower than South-Korean websites, for example websites for video streaming.
-This is a common problem in any country trying to communicate over foreign waters, since the latency in transcontinental communication is higher due to the physical distance that the signal has to travel.
+The country has often favored domestic technologies, this is due to a new government led development mode.
+While this has largely been cited as what separates South Koreas internet technology from the rest of the world the model does have several vulnerability's that the country has had to address.

+Many large groups in the country have been the victim of major hacks, as recently as February 2025 Wemix a company that functions as a block chain for popular gaming company Wemade was hit with a major hack that lost the company $6.2 million on the 28th of February.

+Detoxing from the Internet

+South Korea is often considered one of the most technology advanced and plugged in society's in the modern world.
+It's estimated that approximately 95% of adults a have a smartphones.
+The country is known for things such as internet cafes most that are open 24 hours and provide access to anyone who wishes to use the internet.

+The somewhat over use internet has led to people coming to seek professional help and undergo a bit of an internet detox.
+People have cited their professional and personal relationships being effected and have to come to seek some professional help.
+The government has also stepped in to help with the groups such as the National Center for Youth Internet Addiction Treatment have started holding camps with the intention of helping youth affected by technology addiction.